mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 12:22:34.078 [DefaultDispatcher-worker-1 @Greeting Coroutine#1] INFO CoroutinesPlayground - Ending the morning routine
 ```

 The only exception to the context inheritance rule is the `Job` context instance.
-Every new coroutine creates its own `Job` instance, and it is not inherited from the parent.
+Every new coroutine creates its own `Job` instance, which is not inherited from the parent.

 ## 9. Conclusions

 Our journey through the basics of the Kotlin coroutines library is over.
-During the way, we saw why coroutines matters, and made an simplified explanation of how they're implemented under the hood.
-Then, we showed how to create coroutines, introducing also the structural concurrency topic.
-We saw how cooperative scheduling and cancellation work with a lot of example, and finally we introduced main features of the coroutines' context.
-Obviously, there a lot more to say about coroutines, but we hope that this article can be a good starting point for those who want to learn more about them.
+During the way, we saw why coroutines matter and made a simplified explanation of how they're implemented under the hood.
+Then, we showed how to create coroutines, also introducing the structural concurrency topic.
+We saw how cooperative scheduling and cancellation work with many examples.
+Finally, we introduced the main features of the coroutines' context.
+There is a lot more to say about coroutines, but we hope this article can be a good starting point for those who want to learn more about them.